 In all Hire Purchase agreements the car remains the property of the finance company and ownership of the items does not pass to the hire purchaser until the final instalment is paid.
 If you have found a used car that you like, before you buy it ask if it was previously bought on Hire Purchase.
 You should ensure that all Hire Purchase payments have been made on the car so the car belongs to the seller and not the finance company.
 It is possible to check if the car you are intending to buy is still under a Hire Purchase agreement - this service is offered by various companies online.
 It is also possible to check other aspects of the vehicle's history online, including taxation and NCT history and whether the car was previously written off.

 To be able to drive the car in a public place the following is required:

 Before you buy a used car you can check the vehicle's history online; there are a number of companies providing this service.

 If you have a problem with a used car that you have bought you should, in the first instance, bring the car back to the garage or dealer who should be able to repair any problems that you have.
 If you have done this and are still dissatisfied you can then take your complaint further.
 If the dealer is a member of the Society of Irish Motor Industry you can use their Investigation and Complaints service.
 You need to contact the SIMI within three months of the fault becoming apparent.

-The National Consumer Agency will give you information on what your rights are if you buy a faulty vehicle.
+The Competition and Consumer Protection Commission will give you information on what your rights are if you buy a faulty vehicle.